How WFM Apps Transform People Ops and Company Culture

 Let me explain.

 Employees enter shift requests in the app.
 Managers create complex schedules in minutes with templates and drag-and-drop.
 The app guides the scheduling using the employee shift requests.
 The manager doesn’t have to remember everyone’s availability.
-The app ensures adequate shift coverage.
-It also limits stress-inducing overtime.
+The app ensures adequate shift coverage and it limits stress-inducing overtime.

 Flexible schedules help people advance in their career through all stages of life.
 Companies benefit by having access to talented people who can’t (or don’t want to) work a traditional schedule.
 They are able to retain experienced employees who need to adapt their work schedule to a change in personal circumstances.

-On the flip side, wfm apps facilitate collaboration where it’s needed.
-Online forums in wfm software let teams communicate even when they are working at different locations.
+On the flip side, apps facilitate collaboration where it’s needed.
+Online forums in WFM software let teams communicate even when they are working at different locations.
 Telecommuters, mobile workers, and in-house employees can all work on the same projects.
 This communication can take place any time during the day or night.

-Don’t eliminate face-to-face conversations just because it’s possible to interact through technology.
+One caveat, however: don’t eliminate face-to-face conversations just because it’s possible to interact through technology.
 Frequent group and one-on-one interactions are important de-stressors.